vnvo/deltaforge/README.md

 at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you shall be dual licensed as above, without additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you shall be dual licensed as above, without additional terms or conditions.